evancz/guide.elm-lang.org/architecture/effects/http.md

 We are about to make an app that fetches a random GIF when the user asks for another image.

 When I write code like this, I usually break it into two phases.
 Phase one is about getting something on screen, just doing the bare minimum to have something to work from.
 Phase two is iteratively filling in details until I end up with the real thing.
+We will use this process here too!

 ## Phase One - The Bare Minimum